Lecture with Susannah Edwards and Sam Winston

 I focused on my second idea, designing custom cookie cutters in Illustrator.
 My first attempts were too small, and I had tried to save time by printing all four letters in one go.
 This was not successful, so I had to redesign the letters and take several attempts to print them.

 After many attempts, and several days, I had four cookie cutters.
 They needed sanding and washing, but worked very well.
 I was finally able to make my “Home” cookies and decorate them.
+I chose a beach design, so that the cookies both represent a homey warmth, and also a specific physical locality.

 Summary of the week